False information published to mislead people is sometimes called 'fake news'.

 - it can be shown that there is good cause to grant an injunction as the person threatening to post the false information may breach your rights or is acting in an unreasonable manner;

 - the court feels it would be just and convenient;

 - damages would not compensate for the wrongdoing.

-If you are faced with this situation, you should contact a legal advisor for help.
+If you are faced with this situation, you should contact a legal adviser for help.

 Right to be forgotten

 Companies hold lots of information about us.
 You have the right for this to be deleted.
 This is often called your 'right to be forgotten'.
 It is also called your right to erasure.

 - health conditions.

 You can tell organisations to delete your details if any of the following applies: